Moesif Servlet Integration Documentation

 mvn clean install

-The below methods to update user and company are accessible via the Moesif Java API lib which Moesif Play Filter already imports as a dependency.
+The methods these examples use are accessible through the Moesif Java API library that this SDK already imports as a dependency.

 Update a Single User